|

 Judy Buzby |

 After working as a nurse in WNY for 38 years, Judy Buzby retired and has enjoyed working on her family's genealogical research.
-Finding interesting things about her family tree has opened up the past for Judy and has increased her understanding of the joys and hardships that our forefathers lived through.
+Finding interesting things about her family tree has opened the past for Judy and has increased her understanding of the joys and hardships that our forefathers lived through.

 |